filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 sudo docker run hello-world
 ```

-You should see finally tge output from hello-world container
+You should see finally the output from the hello-world container

 ```bash
 Hello from Docker!